papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 ## A Thought Experiment

 Let’s try an experiment to test your intuitions.
-Open up an app you’re server-rendering with "cargo-leptos」.
-(If you’ve just been using 「trunk」 so far to play with examples, go [clone a 「cargo-leptos" template](./21_cargo_leptos.md) just for the sake of this exercise.)
+Open up an app you’re server-rendering with "cargo-leptos".
+(If you’ve just been using "trunk" so far to play with examples, go [clone a "cargo-leptos" template](./21_cargo_leptos.md) just for the sake of this exercise.)

 Put a log somewhere in your root component.
 (I usually call mine "<App/>", but anything will do.)